joncherston/foolishmagicbandreader/README.md

 # magicbandreader
 Reads magic bands and plays sounds and lights up leds, just like the real thing.
-Use webhook URLS to turn on lights or unlock locks.
+Use webhook URLS to trigger IOT devices.
+Thanks to foolishmortalbuilders for initial creation of the project from which this fork was created.

 # NOTE
-This is a development branch, looking to correct memory leak, buffer underrun, and xdg environment runtime errors as well as the sound issues that go along with those.
+This is a development branch, looking to correct memory leak, buffer underrun, and xdg environment runtime errors as well as the sound issues that accompany those errors.
+This branch is also looking to optimize for a raspberry pi zero w to reduce hardware costs.

-Sound files are no longer included.
-Either supply your own mp3 sound files or contact us through youtube for more information.
-To reduce errors, use mp3 files rather than wav.
+Sound files are not included.
+Either supply your own mp3 sound files or search the internet for the files you would like to use.

 # 3D Printer pieces:
 Find the pieces to make this model on thingiverse: https://www.thingiverse.com/thing:4271417
+I am actively working on development of model casing and brackets

 # Upgrade
 If you are upgrading from a previous version, be sure to re-run the install script to pick up the new required files: